felixlopz/hubrise-test-task/content/contributing/en/reference-your-solution-on-hubrise.md

 position: 6
 layout: documentation
 meta:
-  title: Reference Your Solution on HubRise - Elements to Provide
+  title: Reference Your Solution - HubRise
-  description: Once your integration has been approved, HubRise will reference your solution on the HubRise website.
+  description: Once your integration has been approved, you can request to be referenced on HubRise.
 The list of elements to provide depends on the type of inclusion.
 ---

 Once your solution has been technically approved by HubRise, you can ask for it to be included on our website by contacting us at [contact@hubrise.com](mailto:contact@hubrise.com).